Yasser-shrief/Develob-and-Deploy-Bert-on-toxic-comments/README.md

-# Developing and Deploying Fine-Tuned BERT-Transformers Model on Streamlit Cloud
+# Developing and Deploying Fine-Tuned BERT-Transformers Model on Streamlit Cloud | FASTAPI
 ### Overview

-This repository contains code for deploying a fine-tuned BERT-Transformers model on Streamlit Cloud.
+This repository contains code for deploying a fine-tuned BERT-Transformers model on Streamlit Cloud and FASTAPI.
 The model is used to classify toxic and non-toxic comments using the Hugging Face platform.
 The Streamlit application allows users to input text and get a prediction on whether the input is toxic or not.

 ### Installation:

-To run this application locally, follow these steps:
+To run this application locally on Streamlit Cloud, follow these steps:

 1-Clone this repository to your local machine.<br>